medic/nginx-local-ip/README.md

 You may need to change one or both ports.
 For example, you could shift them up to 8xxx like so:

-    $ HTTP=8080 HTTPS=8443 APP_URL=http://192.168.1.3:5988 docker-compose up
+    $ HTTP=8080 HTTPS=8443 APP_URL=http://192.168.1.3:5988 docker compose up

-Also a convenient environment file can be used to store the new values as suggested in the [Running with Medic-OS](#running-with-medic-os) section:
+Also, a convenient environment file can be used to store the new values as suggested in the [Running with Medic-OS](#running-with-medic-os) section:

 **my.env file:**